15 Best Interview Questions to Ask Candidates [According to Hiring Experts]

 Dustin Porreca Elevate Demand 1

-In today’s fast-paced professional environment, Dustin Porreca, SEO & Growth Manager at Elevate Demand, believe this is the most important interview question to ask candidates it can be telling about how they’ll handle inevitable busy periods.
+In today’s fast-paced professional environment, Dustin Porreca, SEO & Growth Manager at Elevate Demand, believes this is the most important interview question to ask candidates.
+It can be telling about how they’ll handle inevitable busy periods.

 “The deadlines for technology-driven projects are frequently very short.
 So, it can be useful to find out how effectively your potential hire handles pressure.
 To delve a little deeper, encourage the applicant to provide an example of how they’ve kept a project on schedule when it appeared like it would miss the mark.
 Or you can ask how the applicant reacted when, despite their best efforts, they were unable to reach a crucial deadline?
 Their response to this question will be revealing.”